.32 ACP: History

 John Browning engineered a number of modern semi-automatic pistol mechanisms and cartridges.
 As his first pistol cartridge, the .32 ACP needed a straight wall for reliable blowback operation as well as a small rim for reliable feeding from a box magazine.
 The cartridge headspaces on the rim.
 The cartridge was a success and was adopted by dozens of countries and many governmental agencies.

 When the .32 ACP cartridge was introduced, it was immediately popular and was available in several blowback automatic pistols of the day, including the Colt Model 1903 Pocket Hammerless, the Savage Model 1907 automatic pistol, the Ruby pistol and the Browning Model 1910 automatic pistol.
-The popularity of the .32 ACP in the early half of the 20th century cannot be overstated—especially in Europe.
-Firearms expert Geoffrey Boothroyd, of the UK, informed author Ian Fleming, his countryman, that James Bond's sidearm should be a Walther PPK chambered in .32 ACP.
+Gun popularity rose after firearms expert Geoffrey Boothroyd, of the UK, informed author Ian Fleming, his countryman, that James Bond's sidearm should be a Walther PPK chambered in .32 ACP.
 A significant factor in recommending this round was its availability throughout the world in the 1950s.

-The .32 ACP has been chambered in more handguns than any other cartridge.
 Between 1899 and 1909, Fabrique Nationale produced 500,000 guns chambered for .32 ACP.
 Heckler & Koch produced the HK 4, their first handgun, in 1967.
-Twelve thousand HK 4 pistols were produced in .32 ACP for the German police and other government agencies.
+12,000 HK 4 pistols were produced in .32 ACP for the German police and other government agencies.
 Several long guns have been chambered in .32 ACP, from the Tirmax and Dreyse carbines to the AR-15-style Armi Jager AP-74.

+Modern so called "pocket pistols" are commonly chambered in .32 ACP such as the KelTec P32.